doctest/doctest/doc/markdown/roadmap.md

     - should test stuff that should not compile
     - should test crash handling
     - should test more config options
+    - test tricky stuff like expressions with commas in asserts

 ### For 2.0: